Adaptive Ensemble Prediction for Deep Neural Networks based on Confidence Level: Ensembling and Probability of Prediction

-Trained neural networks (or any classifiers in general) often make a prediction for a sample near the decision boundary of class A and class B with a low probability; the classifier assigns similar probabilities for both classes and a class with a higher probability (but with a small margin) is selected as the result.
-For such samples, ensemble works efficiently by reducing the effects of random perturbations.
+Trained neural networks (or any classifiers in general) often make a prediction for a sample near the decision boundary of class A and class B with a low probability; the classifier assigns similar probabilities for both classes, and a class with a higher probability (but with a small margin) is selected as the result.
+For such samples, ensembling works efficiently by reducing the effects of random perturbations.

-While the ensemble works near the decision boundary that is properly learned by the classifier, some decision boundary can be totally missed in the trained classifier due to the insufficient expressiveness in the used model or the lack of the appropriate training data.
-Figure 3 shows an example of the true decision boundaries in the 2-D feature space and a classification results by a classifier which is not capable of capturing all of these boundaries.
-In this case, a small region of class A at the left-top is totally missed in the classification results; i.e. the samples in this region are mispredicted with high probabilities.
-Typically, such mispredictions cannot be avoided by ensembling predictions from another classifier trained with different random numbers since both classifiers tends to make the same mispredictions.
-We show this problem in more detail using an actual neural network for a simple classification task and in the supplemental material.
+While ensembling works near a decision boundary that is properly learned by a classifier, some decision boundaries can be totally missed by a trained classifier due to insufficient expressiveness in the model that is used or a lack of appropriate training data.
+Figure 3 shows an example of true decision boundaries in 2-D feature space and classification results with a classifier that is not capable of capturing all of these boundaries.
+In this case, the small region of class A in the top-left was totally missed in the classification results obtained with a trained network, i.e., the samples in this region were mispredicted with high probabilities.
+Typically, such mispredictions cannot be avoided by ensembling predictions from another classifier trained with different random numbers since these mispredictions are caused by the poor expressiveness of the model rather than the perturbations that come from random numbers.

-These results motivate us to make our adaptive ensemble prediction for reducing the additional cost of ensembling while keeping the benefit of improved accuracy.
-Once we obtain high enough prediction probability for an input image, doing further local predictions and ensembling will waste computation power without improving accuracy.
-The challenge is how to identify the condition in which to terminate ensembling.
-As described later, we identify the termination condition based on the confidence level of the probability works well for all the tested datasets.
+These results motivated us to make our adaptive ensemble prediction for reducing the additional cost of ensembling while keeping the benefit of improved accuracy.
+Once we obtain a high enough prediction probability for an input image, further local prediction and ensembling will waste computation power without improving accuracy.
+The challenge is how to identify the condition under which ensembling is terminated early.
+As described later, we determine that an early-exit condition based on the confidence level of probability works well for all tested datasets.